 - £520 / €600 for all other flights of 3500km or more.

-Please note that the compensation will be reduced by 50% if easyJet is able to offer you re-routing on an alternative flight to your final destination, provided that you arrive:
+Please note that the compensation will be reduced by 50% if easyJet is able to offer you re-routing on an alternative flight to your final destination that was scheduled to arrive:

-- within 2 hours of your original flight arrival time, in respect of flights of 1500 km or less;
+- no more than 2 hours after your original flight arrival time, in respect of flights of 1500 km or less;

-- within 3 hours of your original flight arrival time for all flights between 1500 and 3500km provided you are flying in Europe; or
+- no more than 3 hours after your original flight arrival time for all flights between 1500 and 3500km provided you are flying in Europe; or

-- within 4 hours of your original flight arrival time for any other flights.
+- no more than 4 hours after your original flight arrival time for any other flights.

 Please note that compensation is only payable where the cause of the delay or cancellation is for reasons other than extraordinary circumstances